Sigil Type System Specification

 }

 Effects are explicit surface syntax.
-The checker tracks them as part of the typed program and rejects callees or bodies whose required effects are not covered by the enclosing signature.
+The checker tracks them as part of the typed program and enforces exact effect annotations after named-effect expansion: missing required effects are rejected, and extra unused declared effects are rejected as well.

 Canonical Typed Rules